gen-classroom/projet-besseau_cerottini_maziero_ogi/README.md

 Download the latest release and lanch the .jar. with `java -jar`

-Executing it should result in the following result
+Executing it should produce the following result:

  ![Usage](./images/Usage.png)